Profitbase/Episode-Docs/articles/invision/trainingcase/invisiontrainingcase2.md

 >
 <br/>

-1. Right-click chosen folder in Solution Explorer to add a new item, choose a Form Schema:
+1. Right-click the selected folder in the Solution Explorer to add a new item, choose a Form Schema:

 ![pic](https://profitbasedocs.blob.core.windows.net/images/MoviemaniaFS%20(1).png)